In the voiceover space, there are a lot of opinions floating around when it comes to Pay to Play (P2P) sites.

 Again, Pay to Play sites offer an incredible amount of leads, so if you’ve auditioned for a job, down the line make a note of that person and their company info.
 Follow them on social, share their stuff, and maybe eventually connect on LinkedIn to see if they’re in need of your services.

-If you Google ‘Pay to Play Sites’, you’ll find a ton of articles each with their own opinions on the subject, but as a Voice Actor, and especially as a business owner, you get to decide which tools you use in your business.
+If you Google ‘Pay to Play Sites’, you’ll find a ton of articles each with their own opinions on the subject, but as voice talent, and as a business owner, you get to decide which tools you use in your business.

 A good rule of thumb is to utilize Pay to Play sites for finding work, getting paid, and adding jobs and clients to your portfolio, but Voice Actors should not rely solely on a them for their entire voiceover business (or any one avenue, for that matter).
 The saying ‘don't’ put all your eggs in one basket’ applies here.